cms-tau-pog/TauFW/docs/CMSDAS2020/es_tau.md

 if it is shifted, then also p<sub>T</sub>(&tau;<sub>h</sub>) will change, such that a requirement on that quantity would have a different effect.
 Therefore, it is important to apply energy corrections before any selection requirement on related quantities.

+The last point to be taken into account is the consistency of the global event description.
+To ensure this, you would need to propagate the change in the p<sub>T</sub>(&tau;<sub>h</sub>) vector also to the MET vector.
+Consequently, all quantities related to the MET vector should also be recomputed with the changes.
+Please think in particular about the following quantities explicitly:

+* How should the MET vector be recomputed?
+* What is the impact on the transverse mass of the system of muon and MET vector?
+* Is the best estimate for the transverse momentum of the &tau;&tau; pair (so including neutrinos), p<sub>T</sub>(&tau;&tau;), affected?

+Also in this case, a change of the MET vector itself before any computation of related quantities would be the most elegant solution.

+## Which &tau;<sub>h</sub> candidates should be corrected?